-- Warning: Do not run the Patient Simulator for more than 1 minute on a single battery. - Warning: If both batteries are removed while the simulation is paused, the Patient Simulator will shut down and simulation data will be lost. - Warning: Dispose of batteries in accordance with local regulations. - Warning: The external battery charger is for indoor use only. - $\bigwedge$ Warning: The batteries should only be charged in temperatures ranging from 0 °C 40°C (32 °F 104 °F). - Warning: Inserting and connecting bottomer and circuiting or exposure to fluids pose an explosion hazard.
-Warning: Inserting and connecting batteries incorrectly, short - Warning: Do not use the batteries if they are visibly damaged, Warning: Do not use the bottom, and a malfunctioning or appear to leak electrolyte. - Warning: Take extreme care to avoid direct contact with electrolyte, Warning: lake extreme care to avoid an ect care to avoid avoid an ect care to avoid the battery when it is judged safe to do so.
+Warning: Do not run the Patient Simulator for more than 1 minute on a single battery.

+Warning: If both batteries are removed while the simulation is paused, the Patient Simulator will shut down and simulation data will be lost.

+Marning: Dispose of batteries in accordance with local regulations.

+$/! \setminus$ Warning:The external battery charger is for indoor use only.

+Warning: The batteries should only be charged in temperatures ranging from 0 °C - 40°C (32 °F - 104 °F)

+Warning: Inserting and connecting between circuiting or exposure to fluids pose an explosion hazard.
+Warning: Inserting and connecting batteries incorrectly, short

+Warning: Do not mistreat, disassemble or attempt to repair the battery.

+Warning: Do not use the batteries if they are visibly damaged, Warning: Do fluctuse the bacteria, malfunctioning or appear to be leaking.

+Warning: Take extreme care to avoid direct contact with electrolyte, Warning: Take extreme care to avoid an east and hot or smoking parts.
+In case of the above, disconnect and remove the battery when it is judged safe to do so.